Stones Throw Landfill

 The Stones Throw Sanitary Landfill began accepting waste in 2002 under the ownership of Stones Throw Landfill LLC, a subsidiary of Advanced Disposal Services LLC.
 Currently the landfill receives approximately 232,000 metric tons of waste each year and is designed to remain active through 2025.

-The landfill has never had a Notice of Violation (NOV) since opening, but it has wanted to eliminate the greenhouse gas impact of methane from the site.
 In 2006, Stones Throw initiated development on Phase 1 of a landfill methane gas collection and destruction system.
 This system includes vertical and horizontal gas wells, collection laterals, a blower, and a flare to combust the gas.

 In April 2010, the project became operational and applied as an offset project to the Climate Action Reserve (CAR).
 A second phase, to make beneficial use of the gas for electric generation, is under study.
 Stones Throw’s methane capture and destruction project was approved by CAR in 2010, and it is expected to eliminate methane emissions equivalent to 261,000 metric tons of CO2 over the next 5 years.